webodan/turn-off-xbox-controller-led/README.md

 # Automatically disable the Xbox One/Series S/X Controller LED on Linux

 This is a udev rule that turns off the Xbox One/Series S/X Controller LED upon connecting it to a Linux system using the xone driver by medusalix.
-Tested on both wireless (xone-dongle) and wired (xone-wired) USB connectivity.
+Tested and working on both wireless (xone-dongle) and wired (xone-wired) USB connectivity.

 Put this rule in /etc/udev/rules.d and remember to run udevadm control --reload as the root user to enable it.